What Happens After Getting a Judgment Against You?

-Upon its receipt of the garnishment writ the bank will freeze all the debtor’s bank accounts.
-The bank has a period of time provided by the statute to file with the applicable court a response stating what accounts the debtor owns, or shares ownership in, and how much money is in each account on the day the garnishment is served.
-Most states exempt money from particular sources from bank garnishments, and the garnishment statutes also give the debtor a chance to state a claim of exemption or other legal defenses to the garnishment.
+The bank has a time period provided by law to file with the applicable court a response stating what accounts the debtor owns, or shares ownership in, and how much money was in each account on the day the garnishment was served.
+Most states exempt money from certain, and the garnishment statutes also give the debtor a chance to state a claim of exemption or other legal defenses to the garnishment.
 For example, money deposited from social security is exempt from garnishment, and many states exempt retirement plan proceeds held in bank accounts.

-Upon receipt of a garnishment writ most banks will freeze any and all accounts where the judgment debtor is owner or co-owner.
-Even if the debtor has possible defenses or exemptions all his accounts remain frozen while he asserts his defenses in court proceedings.
-After bank garnishment a debtor may find himself with no available money to pay living expenses or even pay his own attorneys.
+Upon receipt of a garnishment writ, most banks will freeze any and all accounts where the judgment debtor is owner or co-owner.
+Even if the debtor has possible defenses or exemptions, all his accounts remain frozen while he asserts his defenses in court proceedings.
+After a bank garnishment, a debtor may find himself with no available money to pay living expenses or even pay his own attorneys.

 Many attorneys advise clients to protect their liquid money from possible bank garnishments by opening offshore bank accounts that are not subject to U.S. garnishment statutes and writs.
 U.S. citizens no longer can open accounts in their individual name become of international anti-terrorism rules.
 Offshore accounts can only be established through newly formed asset protection entities such as offshore trusts or offshore limited liability companies set up through attorneys.